spacetelescope/jwst/docs/jwst/background_step/description.rst

 "rateint" (3D) exposures.
 In the case of "rate" exposures, the average background image is produced as follows:

- * Clip the combined SCI arrays of all background exposures
+ * Clip the combined SCI arrays of all background exposures.
+For mixtures of full chip and subarray data, only overlapping regions are used
  * Compute the mean of the unclipped SCI values
  * Sum in quadrature the ERR arrays of all background exposures, clipping the same input values as determined for the SCI arrays, and convert the result